 2015 OSCAR® NOMINEE "The Dam Keeper" by Robert Kondo, Daisuke Tsutsumi

 2013 Student Academy Award® "A World for Raúl" by Mauro Mueller wins New York Shorts Best Drama

 2012 OSCAR® NOMINEE & BAFTA Best Short Animation "A Morning Stroll" by Grant Orchard, Sue Goffe

 2012 World premiere "Derek" by Ricky Gervais wins New York Shorts Best Comedy and became a popular British television show picked up by Netflix.

-NY Shorts believes short-form cinema and its creators should have their own premiere film festival in New York deserving similar recognition given to the feature film and its creators.
+NY Shorts believes short-form cinema and its creators should have their own premiere film festival in New York deserving similar recognition given to the feature films and their creators.